 Missions have unclear objectives and way too much backtracking, made more frustrating by doors that go from sealed to open for no good reason and checkpoints triggered by obscure means.

 Legends doesn’t skimp on content, with plenty of new worlds, old levels ported over from Origins, weekly challenges, and even a multiplayer soccer mini-game.

 The combat levels are gleefully challenging, even on Normal difficulty; your team will be crushed if you don’t maintain total battlefield awareness no matter how many aliens are shooting at you.

 Before Shadowrun was a cRPG, it was an RPG of the pen-and-paper variety, a medium that did more than a thousand junior-high workshops to encourage young people to tell each other thought-out stories.

 On Easy, the game reduces the song to a few moves and repeats them in predictable patterns, so beginning players don’t just get self-esteem-boosting scores.

 Shooting in the game is a staccato aim-and-fire affair that only emphasizes how difficult it is to make your movements correspond to the system’s invisible bounding box.

 Forcing players to choose their custom worms one by one suggests that no one bothered to test play the game together with custom teams.

-From the very first case, the game makes clear that it’s as enamored with Holmes the Victorian superhero as with Holmes the masterful logician, and its strongest aspect is its gleeful evocation of the buttoned-up insanity of 19th-century serial fiction.
+The game makes clear that it’s as enamored with Holmes the Victorian superhero as with Holmes the masterful logician.

 Many of the levels, particularly the chase missions, are so precise in their demands that they become a sort of high-speed puzzle game.